sindremil/Peak-Finder/README.md

 ```
 npm run dev
 ```
-The application is connected to the backend running on the virtual machine, however if you want to run the backend locally as well you can navigate to the backend directory and run the following commands:
+The application is connected to the backend running on the virtual machine, however if you want to run the backend locally, you can navigate to the backend directory and run the following commands:

 ```
 npm install